jlucido2/enddat_web/README.md

 ```
 This will produce a .war file in the `target` directory.
 You can deploy this war file to tomcat like any other war.

-The project requires the following JNDI variables in the context.xml.
+The project optionally uses the following JNDI variables in the context.xml.
 Example values are given.
 ```
 <Environment name="enddat.gdp-process-url" type="java.lang.String" value="http://vm_name:8080/gdp-process-wps/" override="true"/>
 <Environment name="enddat.service-url" type="java.lang.String" value="http://vm_name:8080/enddat-services/" override="true"/>